 misleading team-up mentioned earlier, The

 Thing wasn’t broadcast as its own show.
-Instead, it was in the hour-long
+Instead, it was placed in the

-aired during the second half hour of the program for a total of 13 episodes.
-On
+the second half hour of the program for a total of 13 episodes.
+On December 8,

-December 8, the show was expanded to 90-minutes to included the
+the show was expanded to 90-minutes to included the recently-cancelled show The New Shmooand was renamed Fred and

 interacted in the opening and the commercial bumpers.